learnyou/lysa/README.md

 PDF.
 These PDF's are colloquially called "nightly builds."

 * Nightly builds are available at http://dtscode.io/~lysa/develop/ .
 * Releases will be available at http://dtscode.io/~lysa/master/ .
+As of 28
-As of now, there are no releases.
+December 2014, there are no releases.

 For more details on the build system, refer to the [guide to contributing][contrib-build-sys].